tttppp/ragl/rules.md

 Nickname that will be used throughout the season;
 * 3-lettered initials for tagging replays (i.e. SoScared = SOS);
 * Country of origin and timezone expressed in UTC (see http://www.timeanddate.com);
-* OpenRA discord name (Discord is the primary channel for communication);
+* OpenRA discord name (Discord is the primary channel for communication, discord account ID is used by league maintenance automation);
-* Forums name (planned to be used for game servers whitelisting).
+* Forum name (used for game servers whitelisting).

 2.1.4 Registered players are put onto Signup list.
-If the player sent his registration info but wasn’t put onto Signup list then he should contact the officials.
+If the player sent his registration info but wasn’t put onto Signup list then he should subsequently contact the officials no later than the final date.

 ## 2.2 Returning players

-2.2.1 Players transfering over from the previous season have until February 25th 23:59 UTC+0 to confirm their participation.
+2.2.1 Players transfering over from the previous season have until September 25th 23:59 UTC+0 to confirm their participation.

 2.2.2 Returning players don’t have to provide any other information than the expressed confirmation, officials are to request any of the above if mandatory information is missing.